hilmimusyafa/kubernetes/Chapter 3 - Install Kubernetes on Local Machine/README.md

 2. Also download ISO Image of Linux OS

    Here, for the Linux that you want to install, you can do it as you wish.
-But from the author, I will use Ubuntu Server 24.04 LTS as well as the tutorial in the future.
+But from the author, I will use Debian Server 12 as well as the tutorial in the future.
 Please be able to adjust.

 3. Install Virtual Machine with the downloaded Linux Image, install it in VirtualBox with the configuration as below :